Hamlob/wake-o-matic/README.md

 * [Ying Wang](https://github.com/MrMeerkat) - Action and logging implementation + hardware

 ## Project Timeline
-24.01.2023 - 17.04.2023
+24.01.2023 - 17.04.2023<br>
-Weekly stand-ups with meeting agenda and action items Sprint during spring break
+Weekly stand-ups with meeting agenda and action items<br>
+Sprint during spring break<br>

 ## Roadmap
 Here's a general roadmap of the milestones that we are working towards.
 You can find out more in our [release log](https://github.com/Hamlob/wake-o-matic/releases).